Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Exclusive Restaurants

-Two classes of the three get you access to exclusive restaurants with Celebrity Cruises.
-The Retreat has Luminae for its guests, while AquaClass guests get access to Blu.
+Two of the three classes get you access to exclusive restaurants with Celebrity Cruises.
+The Retreat has Luminae for its guests, while Blu is exclusive to AquaClass and Aqua Sky Suite guests.

 We compare Luminae and Blu here.

-You do not have to dine at these restaurants if you're in AquaClass or The Retreat; it's simply only an option if you are a part of these Celebrity Cruises suite classes.
-In other words, guests who are not a part of either class cannot dine in these restaurants.
-Only guests who are have that option.
+You do not have to dine at these restaurants if you're in AquaClass or The Retreat; it's simply an option if you are in these Celebrity suite classes.
+But if you are not staying in these suites, then it's definitely not an option for you.

 Blue glass and striking colors of Blu restaurant for AquaClass guests on Celebrity cruise ships.